 Six Generations Strong

 • Second: Emile J. Mothe, Sr. (1876-1944)

 • Third: Emile J. Mothe, Jr. (1905-1960) & Charles J.D.
 Gerrets, Jr. (1907-1988) (husband of Camille Mothe)

 • Fourth: Emile J. Mothe, III (1930-2003), Boyd L. Mothe, Sr. (1933–present), & Charles J.D.
 Gerrets, III (1933-2004).

 • Fifth: Boyd L. Mothe, Jr. and Laurie Mothe Knowles

-• Sixth: Nicole Mothe Lawson, Kathryn Mothe Illg, and Boyd “Beau” Mothe, III
+• Sixth: Nicole Mothe, Kathryn Mothe Illg, and Boyd “Beau” Mothe, III

 Guillaume Mothe began business operations as “G. Mothe & Co., Entrepeneurs de Pompes Funebres et Embaumeurs” in New Orleans, LA providing carriages for all occasions and undertaking services across from the old French Opera House at 817 Rue Toulouse between Bourbon Street and Dauphine Street in the French Quarter.